rethinkphp/blink-redis/README.md

 ## Installation

-You can install the latest version of blink-sentry by using Composer:
+You can install the latest version of blink-redis by using Composer:

 ```
 composer require blink/redis:dev-master